MrVinkel/hamgen/README.md

 * Support for matching collection lax
 * Verification of all nested matchers are generated
-* List of classes to exclude (and rename classNames to includeClasses/excludeClasses)
+* List of classes to exclude (and rename classNames to includeClasses/excludeClasses) - Added in v1.3
 * Split up unit test and parametize some of them

 ### Bugs:

-* Missing support for BigDecimal - Fixed in v1.3 needs unit testing
+* Missing support for BigDecimal - Fixed in v1.3
-* Missing support for BigInteger - Fixed in v1.3 needs unit testing
+* Missing support for BigInteger - Fixed in v1.3
 * Missing support for XMLGregorianCalendar - Fixed in v1.3 needs unit testing
 * Missing support for byte arrays byte[] - Hacked, needs proper fix and testing
 * Wrong generation for inner classes - Done